 Eleonora joined The Open University as a Lecturer in Early Childhood in the School of Early Childhood, Education, Youth and Sport in September 2019.
 Previously she was a Senior Lecturer at the University of Northampton teaching on both undergraduate and postgraduate degrees, leading the Master's programme in Early Years.
 Before entering Higher Education Eleonora had worked in the early years sector for 19 years as an early years practitioner, early years teacher, Local Authority advisor and children centre teacher in one of the most disadvantaged areas of Leicestershire.
-Eleonora completed her Master's Degree in Early Years, Postgraduate Certificate in Teaching in Higher Education and her Early Years Professional Status (now Early Years Teacher Status) at The University of Northampton and she is also a Fellow of the Higher Education Academy.
-Currently, Eleonora is a research degree student working towards her PhD.
+Eleonora is a Fellow of the Higher Education Academy and, currently, she is a research degree student working towards her PhD.

-Eleonora's main reserach interest is focused on early childhood pedagogy, mixed-age pedagogical practice in particular, which she is investigating for her doctoral study.
-She is conducting a Q-methodological case study that examines the features of multi-age practice in Hungarian kindergartens.
+Eleonora's main reserach interest is focused on early childhood pedagogy, multi-age pedagogical practice, which she is investigating for her doctoral study.
+Employing Q-method and observations for data generetaion, she is conducting a collective case study that examines the characteristic features of multi-age practice in Hungarian kindergartens.

 Most recent national and international research projects she has been involved in include:

-She is co-chair on module E229 'Listening to Young Children's Living and learning: Critical Reflections'.
+She is the chair of module E229 'Listening to Young Children's Living and learning: Critical Reflections'.

 Eleonora has links with the University of Modena and Reggio Emilia where she studied one of the most reputed pedagogical approaches in early education: the Reggio Emilia approach.
 Observations, reflections and professional dialogues with ‘pedagogistas'enabled her to develop a more in-depth understanding of a participatory, rights-based approach to listening to and engaging with young children and the affordances of a creative curriculum.
 These have influenced the module materials she has written.